 The function of an OSSM system is to collect, contain, treat, assimilate, and process wastewater in a sustainable manner so that the key performance objectives are achieved.
+Section 29 (2) of the Local Government Regulations state:

-- 29 (2) (a) preventing the spread of disease by micro-organisms, - (b) preventing the spread of foul odours, - (c) preventing contamination of water, - (d) preventing degradation of soil and vegetation, - (e) discouraging insects and vermin, - (f) ensuring that persons do not come into contact with untreated sewage or effluent (whether treated or not) in their ordinary activities on the premises concerned, - (g) the re-use of resources (including nutrients, organic matter and water), - (h) the minimisation of any adverse impacts on the amenity of the land on which it is installed or constructed and other land in the vicinity of that land.
+- (a) preventing the spread of disease by micro-organisms, - (b) preventing the spread of foul odours, - (c) preventing contamination of water, - (d) preventing degradation of soil and vegetation, - (e) discouraging insects and vermin, - ensuring that persons do not come into contact with untreated sewage or effluent (whether treated or not) in their ordinary activities on the premises concerned, - (g) the re-use of resources (including nutrients, organic matter and water), - (h) the minimisation of any adverse impacts on the amenity of the land on which it is installed or constructed and other land in the vicinity of that land.